formsandflows/PACo/Components/v2.0_In progress/PACo_CommandBar_B.md

 - #1# > The command bar item is shown when 1 item is selected.
 - #2# > The command bar item is shown when more than 1 item is selected.

-Example: A command bar item which has "#1#2#" set for its property "SelectedItems" is shown when 1 or more than 1 item is selected in the details list component.
+Above are example of single situations.
+The property "SelectedItems" of a command bar item can also be used for multiple situations.
+Example: A command bar item which has "#0#1#2#" set for its property "SelectedItems" is shown when 0, 1 or more than 1 item is selected in the details list component.

 #### Property "cmp_SelectedItems" of the component